istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

   it is recommended to set the `image` to `auto` which will cause the sidecar injector to automatically select the image to use.
 * Some fields in `Pod` are dependent on related settings.
 For example, CPU request must be less than CPU limit.
 If both fields are not configured together, the pod may fail to start.

-Additionally, certain fields are configurable by [annotations](/docs/reference/config/annotations/) on the pod, although it is recommend to use the above approach to customizing settings.
+Additionally, certain fields are configurable by [annotations](/docs/reference/config/annotations/) on the pod, although it is recommended to use the above approach to customizing settings.

 ### Custom templates [experimental]